Indian Diabetic Diet Chart: Expert Recommended For Better Blood Sugar Control

 Yes, but in moderation.
 Choose brown rice or other whole grains over white rice due to their lower glycemic index (GI).
 Focus on portion control and pair rice with protein and vegetables for a balanced meal.

-How Often Should a Diabetic Eat?
+How Often Should a Sugar Patient Eat?

 There's no one-size-fits-all answer, but most diabetics benefit from smaller, more frequent meals (3-5 times a day) with healthy snacks in between.
 This helps regulate blood sugar levels.
 Discuss a personalized meal plan with your doctor.